 An extensive and informative due diligence package has been assembled and is available at the time of showing.

 The Big Easy Ranch is, in fact, an easy ranch to own.
 An owner can choose to play an active or passive role in ownership.
 The ranch has a great mix of wide-open range with sweeping views of the Flint Creek Range to the west and heavily timbered upland teeming with wildlife.
 A convenient location with enough acreage to provide a lot of “breathing room” make this ranch a good choice.
-Other ranches are available in the area for a buyer that is looking to consolidate several ranches for a larger operation.

 Cash at closing